tianqizhao-louis/tianqizhao-louis/README.md

 <hr>

-- 🔭 I’m currently doing researching on Named Entity Recognition in Natural Language Processing field
+- 🔭 I’m currently doing researching on Named Entity Recognition in the Natural Language Processing field
 - 🌱 I’m currently learning Computational Neuroscience
 - 👯 I’m looking to collaborate on C++ projects
 - 🤔 I’m looking for help with C++, AWS, Azure, and Python